 Rhythm stability: focus on instrumental technique

-Without a sense rhythmic stability and coordination, we cannot progress ‘musically’.
-Our starting point is the experience that the translation of a general rhythmic stability to the playing technique of a specific instrument is challenging in many respects.
-Our approach is to develop cross-method approaches that are directly related to the development of playing technique.
-Ideally, these are exercises that develop playing technique while building rhythmic stability, because they then offer added value for all performance levels.
+Without a sense of rhythmic stability and coordination, we cannot progress musically.
+Our starting point is the understanding that translating general rhythmic stability into the playing technique of a specific instrument is challenging in many respects.
+Our approach is to develop cross-method strategies that are directly linked to the development of playing technique.
+Ideally, these are exercises that improve playing technique while simultaneously building rhythmic stability, as they offer added value for all playing levels.
+Our results so far are individual interim findings, although each has already evolved into a comprehensive topic.
+Other focal points are still in the experimental stage.

 New